timvandam/cn/doc/Application Layer.md

 latency with high bandwidth.
 A partial solution to this is an adaptive compression rate - users with a lower data rate will cause all users to compress their data with more lossy compression.
 If there's more bandwidth available, the opposite happens.

+## Peer-to-Peer Networks
+If you don't want to pay for many expensive servers, you can make every user both a consumer, and a provider of services.
+This is how torrents operate; when you download a torrent, your torrent client will passively send out data too.
+Blockchain-based services like Bitcoin are also p2p networks.
+The users form the infrastructure, instead of a central server doing so.
+Services like BitTorrent will still need a server to tell people in the network about their peers, though, this is done with *trackers*.
+P2P networks are naturally scalable.

+A problem with this design is that there is still a central tracker to be able to find peers.
+It's possible to decentralize trackers using *Distributed Hash Tables* (DHTs).
+They work by distributing tracker information over all users.
+There are a few challenges to solve:
+1. Small amount of information to store per node;
+2. Quick look up;
+3. Concurrent use by all users.

+In practice a ring-shaped network is formed.
+The ring has 2<sup>m</sup> positions, which can all be populated by a user.
+Your position in the ring can be computed by applying a hash function on your IP address.
+The peers for a torrent `t` are then stored at user `successor(hash(t))`.
+You can't simply use `hash(t)`, as not all positions in the ring have to be taken.
+These rings can get quite big, so it is not scalable for each user to remember all their peers.
+Hence, they only remember their neighbors.

+Now, if you want to find a peer for a certain torrent, you will have to traverse on average half the ring.
+This is not scalable at all.
+To solve this, all nodes will keep track of `m` other nodes in the ring (other nodes are Me + 2<sup>i</sup>).
+Nodes can now contact other nodes recursively until the node you want is found.